Samuel I. Rosenberg: Transportation

 During the 2011 legislative session, Rosenberg introduced legislation that would require companies that submit bids to take over the Camden and Brunswick Lines to disclose whether, and how, they were involved in The Holocaust.
 The bill would have only impacted French railway company SNCF (whose subsidiary, Keolis, submitted a bid to operate the lines), whom Rosenberg says should "still be held liable for the damage done to Holocaust victims".
 The bill was amended to require companies with Holocaust links to speed up the digitization of their archives and signed into law by Governor Martin O'Malley.
 In January 2014, after Keolis submitted a bid to build and operate the Purple Line, Rosenberg said he would not expand the 2011 law to cover Purple Line bidders, saying that the law had "served its purpose" after SNCF digitized its World War II archives.

 In 2022, Rosenberg introduced a bill to require the Maryland Department of Transportation to seek federal approval for an east-west rail line in Baltimore.

 Personal life

 Rosenberg is Jewish and is a member of the Beth Am Synagogue.
 He has lived in the Coldspring neighborhood of Baltimore since December 1977.

+Rosenberg is a fan of the Baltimore Orioles.
+He attended the Orioles's fantasy camp in Sarasota, Florida, where he mostly played catcher.